mgaelli/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 First, we recreate the dataframe congaing average number of steps per interval, based on the "fixedData" frame, and then create a new factor variable "dayType" to indicate if the date is a weekday or a weekend day.
+Then create a graph showing the weekend data on top and the weekday data on the bottom.

 ```r